BansheeStudio/PokemonWildsGen3Overhaul/README.md

 Main Contributor - Fantactic
 Fixed the white indoor roof bug thanks again as well as colouring OW spritess & Tile fixes & finishing the hole tiles

+Main Contributor - MochaFox
+Thank you for allow to use of your Transparent Sprite Backgrounds it has sped up so much work

+Main Contributor - Takies
+Thank you for the OW sprite re-colouring it fit so well into the Gen 3 world sytle

 Contributor - TheBoss42x
 Thanks for the help with the stressful tiles not fitting & reporting them as well as the edits you have contributed to the project like the optional bag and menus.